 The Dead Mule School of Southern Literature, September 1, 2017

-Popa always said you’d be forgiven for letting the little ones go, but I don’t know.
+Popa always said God will bless you for letting the little ones go.

 Breath & Shadow, Spring 2017, Volume 14, Issue 2